- Where can I download camp information sheets?

 What about roommate requests for overnight camp?

 The camp welcomes roommate requests (two campers per room).
-Both campers must request each another.
+Both campers must request one another.
 If your camper is attending as part of an odd-numbered group, we will do our best to put the third camper in a room close to the other two rooming together.
 Campers are situated in the dorm on floors according to grade.
 If your camper requests an older roommate, the older boy is placed on the younger floor.
 Campers without a roommate request are placed with someone of the same age or grade.

 What if a camper gets homesick while at overnight camp?

 It is completely normal for someone to feel this way especially if it’s their first time away at camp.
 Counselors can help in this situation, and we encourage the campers, and parents, to make it thru to the end of the week.
 It is highly recommended that your child have experience being away from home prior to attending camp.
 There are no refunds for those campers who leave camp early due to homesickness.
-It is recommended (but not required) that your camper should have some experience being away from home prior to attending camp.

 What if my camper needs to leave camp for a short period of time for another obligation?